Old Tom Parker Whiskey – E.A. KoLb

 Provenance: Ken Schwartz Collection

 Edward A. Kolb accomplished much in his life which sadly ended early at the age of forty.
-His many friends, associates, and customers were shocked as news came to them that on January 22, 1904, Kolb died unexpectedly at his Palo Alto country home.
+His many friends, associates, and customers were shocked as news came to them that on January 22, 1904, Kolb died unexpectedly at his Palo Alto, California country home.

 On April 2nd, 1902, Kolb & Denhard posted a Dissolution of Partnership by mutual consent as Herman A. Denhard withdrew from the firm.
 Edward A. Kolb took over all of the assets and assumed all liabilities and continued the business at the same 417-419 Montgomery address.
 The new name was E. A. Kolb Co.
 Inc. which is embossed on our subject bottle.

-Our Old Tom Parker Bottle in amber is considered a ‘picture’ whiskey due to the embossed deer’s head with antlers.
-This was their trade mark image that appeared on several of their embossed bottles.
+In amber, Our Old Tom Parker bottle is considered a “picture” whiskey due to the embossed deer’s head with antlers.
+This was their trademark image that appeared on several of their embossed bottles.
 It has a tooled top.
 There are two primary variants of the bottle.
 Both are pictured above.
 The primary difference is the partnership name ‘Kolb & Denhard’ appearing on the earlier bottle and ‘E. A. Kolb Co.,’ Inc. appearing on the second.
 Obviously, these are fairly easy to date.
 If you look closely, the deer head embossing is also different.

 As the business thrived, Kolb was extremely pleased that his firm could occupy the vacant space created when Kohler & Van Bergen removed from their space.
 He was back to where he started as a young boy.